Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 All most common real functions are continuous.
 This includes addition, subtraction, multiplication, roots, exponentiation, logarithms and division as well.
 The last one doesn't seem though: the graph of $\frac{1}{x}$ has two distinct components, doesn't it?
 It does, but its domain is $\ro\setminus \{0\},$ so it is continuous, only with a domain that's already disconnected.
 We'll formalize this notion of "connectedness" later on.

+Every linear transformation between **finite dimensional** vector spaces is continuous.
 You may find more over continuous real functions on textbooks on calculus.

 Generally, the composition of continuous functions between metric spaces is continuous: if $f:X\rightarrow Y,$ $g:Y\rightarrow Z$ are both continuous and $V\subseteq Z$ is open, then $\inv{(g\circ f)}(V)=\inv{f}(\inv{g}(V)),$ which is open by hypothesis, so that $g\circ f$ is continuous too.
 Notice by the way how proving this is much, much easier and more obvious using the last definition instead of the previous ones that used explicit metrics.

+For spaces of functions, each $L^p$ metric gives a different notion of convergence.
+With $L^\infty,$ this is called *uniform convergence*: more explicitely, a sequence $\{f_n\}$ of functions converges to $f$ uniformly if, for every $x$ in the domain, $f_n(x)\rightarrow f(x)$-- i.e., if the functions converge punctually to $f$.
+What's interesting is that $L^p$ spaces allow for *non-continuous linear functions*: the derivative is one example.
+But we won't delve into that point here (we might though, but only much, much later in the series).

 # Topological spaces